This post may contain affiliate links. You can view our affiliate disclosure here.

 When purchasing something as pricey as an electric golf cart, many people turn to buying used vehicles as a way to save a substantial amount of money.

-If the cart in question is something like an ELLWEE that costs well under $9000, we recommend buying it new if you have the budget for it.
+If the cart in question is something relatively affordable like the Koppla Swift, Heybike Ranger, or even the ELLWEE, we recommend buying it new if you have the budget for it.
 For more expensive carts that cost $16,000 or more, it can be a wise financial choice to go used, but you’ll have to do your homework.

 In general, what are the pros and cons of buying new vs. used?
 It’s essentially the same idea as buying a new vs. used car.